 The right social listening tool will help you discover things that move them, allowing you to effectively target them with individual messaging that speaks to their passions.
 It’s not about your brand – it’s about them.

 The human language is complex which means your social listening tool needs to be able to break it down to identify emotional terms.
-Thankfully our sentiment analysis uses Natural Language Processing (NLP), which can do precisely that, and isn’t limited to English versus French versus Cantonese, etc. NLP can identify slang and pop culture terms, as well as emojis, and even images.
+Thankfully, as mentioned above, our sentiment analysis uses Natural Language Processing (NLP), which can do precisely that, and isn’t limited to English versus French versus Cantonese, etc. NLP can identify slang and pop culture terms, as well as emojis, and even images.

 And Image analysis is no less important than the rest.
-It even be more so in our increasingly visual online world.
+It can be even more so in our increasingly visual online world.
 With great frequency, images stand in for text.
 And as this trend continues to build, the value of analyzing sentiment in images increases correspondingly.

 A picture is worth a thousand words, and without text it offers no data unless you have image analysis to recognize your brand’s logo (for example).
 Today, it’s critical to have that post about your brand – and all like it – counted.